pedrobraghin/pedrobraghin/README.md

 ### Hi there 👋, I'm Pedro Braghin, Node.js Back-end Developer!

-- 🔭 I’m currently working at Compass UOL as Back-end Developer Trainee
+- 🔭 I’m currently working at Compass UOL as Fullstack Developer
 - 🌱 I’m currently learning Nest.js and Docker
 - 💬 Ask me about Node.js and JavaScript world
 - 📫 How to reach me: linkedin